bagwanmahek153-crypto/CLP-Detection-System/README.md

-# CLP-Detection-System
+# CLP-Assessment-System
-A project that helps in assessting cleft lip and palate using Voice and image analysis.
+A machine learning-based system for assessing cleft lip and palate using multimodal voice and image analysis.